 (3) Where a claimant –

-(a) claims any other remedy in his claim form in addition to those specified in paragraph (1); but
+(a) claims any other remedy in the claim form in addition to those specified in paragraph (1); but

-(b) abandons that claim in his request for judgment,
+(b) abandons that claim in their request for judgment,

-he may still obtain a default judgment by filing a request under paragraph (1).
+they may still obtain a default judgment by filing a request under paragraph (1).

-(4) In civil proceedings against the Crown, as defined in rule 66.1(2), a request for a default judgment must be considered by a Master or district judge, who must in particular be satisfied that the claim form and particulars of claim have been properly served on the Crown in accordance with section 18 of the Crown Proceedings Act 1947 and rule 6.10.
+(4) In civil proceedings against the Crown, as defined in rule 66.1(2), a request for a default judgment must be considered by a Master or District Judge, who must in particular be satisfied that the claim form and particulars of claim have been properly served on the Crown in accordance with section 18 of the Crown Proceedings Act 1947 and rule 6.10.

 Nature of judgment where default judgment obtained by filing a request